Koni-Djodjo City

-City City in Anjouan, Comoros
+City in Anjouan, Comoros

 A harbor town on Anjouan, Koni-Djodjo attracts visitors with seafood markets, coral-fringed coves, boat links to nearby islets and vanilla plantations inland.

-Why Visit Koni-Djodjo? #
+Why Visit Koni-Djodjo?#

 Anjouan’s coastal hub draws travelers who want island markets, coral-fringed beaches and easy access to inland vanilla and ylang-ylang plantations.
 The town’s busy central market and small port make fresh seafood and coconut-based curries readily available, while evening gatherings often feature twarab music and Creole storytelling.
 Expect a relaxed mix of market bustle, seaside walks and fragrant plantation drives that highlight Comorian island life rather than mainland bustle.

-Top Things to Do in Koni-Djodjo
+Best Things to Do in Koni-Djodjo#

 Visit Koni-Djodjo during the dry, cooler months from May to October when humidity falls and hiking or beach time is pleasant.
 Avoid November-April’s heavy rains and higher humidity.